min-bok/minbok-1998/README.md

 ### ✍ Blog
 ---
 I have a tech blog.
 I'm writing TIL(Today what I Learn) about front-end skills
-<br>like HTML, CSS, Javascript, jQuery, SASS, and Node.js.
+<br>like HTML, CSS, Javascript, React, jQuery, and Node.js.

 You can find my articles on the website at https://velog.io/@minbok